zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 1. Open the file `<Zowe instance directory>/instance.env`.
 2. Find the property `APIML_MAX_CONNECTIONS_PER_ROUTE` and set the value to an appropriate positive integer.
 3. Find the property `APIML_MAX_TOTAL_CONNECTIONS` and set the value to an appropriate positive integer.

+## Routed instance header

+API Gateway can output a special header, that contains the value of instance ID of API service, that the request has been routed to.
+This is useful for understanding which service instance has been called.

+The header name is `X-InstanceId` and sample value is `discoverable-client:discoverableclient:10012`.
+This is identical to `instanceId` property in Discovery service's registration.

+**Follow these steps:**

+1. Open the file `<Zowe instance directory>/instance.env`.
+2. Add the property with value `APIML_ROUTING_INSTANCEIDHEADER=true`.
+3. Restart Zowe.

+## Distributed load balancer cache

+You can choose to distribute load balancer cache between API Gateway's instances.
+To do so, the caching service is required to be running.
+Gateway service instances are reuqired to have the same DN (Distinguished name) on the server certificate.

+**Follow these steps:**

+1. Open the file `<Zowe instance directory>/instance.env`.
+2. Add the property with value `APIML_LOADBALANCER_DISTRIBUTE=true`.
+3. Restart Zowe.

 ## Replace or remove the Catalog with another service